-The ship was and first offered to Collingwood but turned down as the city felt it would be too costly to maintain.
+When the ship was decommissioned, it was first offered to Owen Sound but turned down as the city felt it would be too costly to maintain.
 Assiginack resident Dave Ham happened to be listening to the radio and heard about their decision.
 "I thought to myself that Manitowaning should have that boat," said Mr. Ham who then called John Lane, area MPP at that time.
 This started the ball rolling as it seemed to be something that could be a major attraction to the area.
-The Manitowaning Board of Trade supported by the Municipality of Assiginack and the Assiginack Historical Society presented a proposal to purchase the Norisle at the going price of one dollar which was accepted.
+Unfortunately, the deal was completed without much planning for the future.
+The Manitowaning Board of Trade, the Municipality of Assiginack and the Assiginack Historical Society supported the move and the Municipality of Assiginack became the proud owners of the SS Norisle for the price of one dollar.